twalker47/Weekend/README.md

 # Weekend

 # Friday
-— Freshens for lunch
-— Work on Immortal Snail game
-— Work in the Evergreen office

 # Saturday

 # Sunday
+— Go to church
+— Work in the Evergreen Office
+— Work on Immortal Snail game